-We promote an annual Responsible Business Week each autumn, which aims to engage everyone in the firm with our responsible business activities and our progress to integrate responsible business into our operations and supply chain.
-In 2021, the week focused on the launch of six priority Sustainable Development Goals for the firm and a variety of events and campaigns that were aligned to these
+We promote key responsible business activities throughout the year and aim to engage everyone in the firm with our responsible business commitments and our progress to integrate responsible business into our operations and supply chain.
+In 2021, we launched six priority Sustainable Development Goals for the firm, which includes a focus on modern slavery under Goal 8, decent work and economic growth, and ran a variety of events and campaigns that were aligned to these.

-Over the next 12 months we will be commencing a roll out of initiatives to drive positive working practices in our supply chain, including on modern slavery, diversity and the environment.
+Over the next 12 months we are taking action to drive positive working practices in our supply chain, including on modern slavery, diversity and environmental performance.